Stockholm commuter rail: Connection with Arlanda Airport

 Since 9 December 2012, it has been possible for Stockholm commuter rail trains to stop at Stockholm Arlanda Airport.
 Journeys take 38 minutes from Arlanda C station to Stockholm C, and 18 minutes from Arlanda C to Uppsala C. Discussions on the expansion began in December 2007.
-The airport has had express service from Stockholm Central through Arlanda Express since 1999, and was also reachable by bus from Märsta station.
+The airport has had express service from Stockholm Central through Arlanda Express since 1999, and was also reachable by bus from Märsta railway station.
 The implementation required negotiations between Stockholm Transport and Arlanda Express, who had operating rights for the tracks.

 Stockholm City Line and new stations

 A rail tunnel underneath central Stockholm began construction in 2008 and opened on 10 July 2017.
 This new tunnel, known as Stockholm City Line (Citybanan; lit. ‘the city line’), is intended for the exclusive use of the Pendeltåg system, and splits commuter traffic onto separate tracks from long-distance trains while travelling through the city.
 This eases the rail systems' congestion problems, and permits Stockholm Transport to schedule more frequent service.
 It also allows more frequent service for other trains, increasing the capacity for large parts of the Swedish rail network since many trains go to and from Stockholm.
-Two new underground stations, Stockholm City Station (located under T-Centralen, both stations with connections to Stockholm Central Station) and Stockholm Odenplan station; located under Odenplan metro station, replacing Karlberg Station) were built as part of the Citybanan project.
+Two new underground stations, Stockholm City railway station (located under T-Centralen metro station, both stations with connections to Stockholm Central Station) and Stockholm Odenplan railway station; located under Odenplan metro station, replacing Karlberg railway station) were built as part of the Citybanan project.

 A new station called Vega, located on the Nynäs Line in Haninge Municipality between Skogås and Handen stations, opened on 1 April 2019 after almost four years of construction.
-Vega was also the name of a small halt on the Nynäs Line which existed between 1929 and 1973, although it was built at a different location from the current Vega station.
+Vega was also the name of a small halt on the Nynäs Line which existed between 1929 and 1973, although it was built at a different location from the current Vega railway station.